Are you a First-Year English student who would benefit from additional instruction in essay writing essentials?

-The Fall labs will take place synchronously (or "live") fully online within Big Blue Button on Moodle.
+The Fall 2023 labs will take place synchronously (or "live") fully online within Big Blue Button on Moodle.
 This means it is essential that you enrol in a labs Moodle page (see below) so that you can access the videoconferencing interface.
 Past students say that signing up early is important.
 Keep in mind that each lab is limited to 25 students.
 Enrolment for labs will open September 5th and is continuous through most of the semester.

 Each lab comprises of five workshops that meet at the same time each week.
 You are welcome to sign up for as many or as few of the lab workshops as you like, but you should avoid repeating them.
 To get all five lab workshops, you only need to sign up for one lab (A, B, C, etc.).